jhajek/Linux-text-book-part-1/Appendix-E/Appendix-E.md

 # You can also install VirtualBox via choco
 ```

 Once this is successful make sure to close the PowerShell console that was launched with Administrator privileges.
-Open a PowerShell console with regular user permissions.
+Open a PowerShell Core console with regular user permissions.
 Then we can download and extract the [Git-it Tutorial](https://github.com/jlord/git-it-electron/ "Git-it install Page").
 Git-it is a desktop (Mac, Windows and Linux) app that teaches you how to use Git and GitHub on the command line.
 Releases can be found under the [Release Tab](https://github.com/jlord/git-it-electron/releases "Git-it Download Releases").
 Extract the file, and navigate to the `Git-it.exe`:

 ![*Git-it Executable*](images/Appendix-E/git-it-windows-executable.png "Image of Git-it executable")